QubesOS/qubes-doc/system/gui.md

 Certainly, it would be insecure to allow AppVM to read/write the clipboards of other AppVMs unconditionally.
 Therefore, the following mechanism is used:

--   there is a "qubes clipboard" in dom0 - its contents is stored in a regular file in dom0.
+-   there is a "qubes clipboard" in dom0 - its contents are stored in a regular file in dom0.
 -   if user wants to copy local AppVM clipboard to qubes clipboard, she must focus on any window belonging to this AppVM, and press **Ctrl-Shift-C**.
 This combination is trapped by *qubes-guid*, and `CLIPBOARD_REQ` message is sent to AppVM. *qubes-gui* responds with *CLIPBOARD_DATA* message followed by clipboard contents.
 -   user focuses on other AppVM window, presses **Ctrl-Shift-V**.
 This combination is trapped by *qubes-guid*, and `CLIPBOARD_DATA` message followed by qubes clipboard contents is sent to AppVM; *qubes_gui* copies data to the local clipboard, and then user can paste its contents to local applications normally.